haryanvichori/data4life_neo_client/README.md

 </details>

-## About NEO Exlorer
+## About NEO Explorer

-This is a client application which helps download near [earth objects data](https://en.wikipedia.org/wiki/Near-Earth_object) from nasa and post it to webserver accepting near earth object data.
+This is a client application which helps download near earth objects data from NASA and post it to webserver accepting near earth object data.

 ### Techstack